databrickslabs/ucx/docs/local-group-migration.md

 > Please note that inherited permissions will not be inventorized / migrated.
 We only cover direct permissions.

-On a very high-level, the permissions inventorization process is split into two steps:
+On a very high-level, the permissions crawling process is split into two steps:

-1. collect all existing permissions into a persistent storage.
+1. collect all existing permissions into a persistent storage - see `workspace_access.AclSupport.get_crawler_tasks`.
-2. apply the collected permissions to the target resources.
+2. apply the collected permissions to the target resources - see `workspace_access.AclSupport.get_apply_task`.

-The first step is performed by the `Crawler` and the second by the `Applier`.

-Crawler and applier are intrinsically connected to each other due to SerDe (serialization/deserialization) logic.

-We implement separate crawlers and applier for each supported resource type.
+We implement `workspace_access.AclSupport` for each supported resource type.

-Please note that `table ACLs` logic is currently handled separately from the logic described in this document.

 ## Logical objects and relevant APIs